Selecting and Picking Elements in Revit API

 Retrieving pre-selected elements

-To retrieve elements that were manually selected in the model before running your method, use the Selection.GetElementIds.
+To retrieve elements selected before running your method, use the Selection.GetElementIds.

 C#